JoseManuelPS/Kubernetes_RFD/README.md

 Once you have successfully logged in, go to Settings>Security>Realms and enable `Docker Bearer Token Realm`.

-After the configuration is complete, you must create a new Docker repository as type `hosted` with the port `5000`.
+After the configuration is complete, you must create a new Docker repository as type `hosted` with the http port `5000` and Allow anonymous docker pull `enabled`.

 Once the deployment has been done, and the new Docker repository created you can connect to it following this steps: